top of page

 This step can only occur with the client’s consent, and with several sessions left to support them.

+Integration is a step which uses focused psychological strategies to challenge beliefs impacting the client’s quality of life.
+Using assistance of visuals or other communicative tools when required to support this.
 Integration is accepting the past events and considering how beliefs and behaviours resulting from this event may be having a negative impact now.

 Use of focused psychological strategies include Cognitive Behavioural Therapy, Dialectical Behaviour Therapy, narrative approaches, strengths based counselling, and person-centred counselling.